-Thomas Cook could be 0 said to have invented the global tourist industry.
-He was born in England in 1808 and became a cabinetmaker.
-Then he 1 on the idea of using the newly-invented railways for pleasure trips and by the summer of 1845, he was organising commercial trips.
-The first was to Liverpool and featured a 60-page handbook for the journey, the 2 of the modern holiday brochure.
+an pl nomas Cook could be 0 said to ad became a cabinetmaker.
+The easure trips and by the summer of featured a 60-page handbook n he 1 on th r of 1845, he was organis e idea of using the newling commercial trips.
+T y-invented railways for he first was to Liverpool

+The Gordan and featured a 60-page handbook for the journey, the 2 of the modern holiday brochure.
 The Paris Exhibition of 1855 3 him to create his first great tour, taking in France, Belgium and Germany.
 This also included a remarkable 4 - Cook's first cruise, an extraordinary journey along the Rhine.
 The expertise he had gained from this 5 him in good stead when it came to organising a fantastic journey along the Nile in 1869.
 Few civilians had so much as set foot in Egypt, let 6 travelled along this waterway through history and the remains of a vanished civilisation 7 back thousands of years.
 Then, in 1872, Cook organised the first conducted world tour and the 8 of travel has not been the same since.

 Example:

 0 A regarded B said C presented D proposed

 1 A dawned B struck C hit D crossed

 2 A pioneer B forerunner C prior D foretaste

 3 A livened B initiated C launched D inspired

 4 A breakthrough B leap C step D headway

 5 A kept B took C stood D made

 6 A apart B aside C alone D away

 7 A flowing B going C running D passing

 8 A scene B area C land D world